 - Two-Year Conservatory for Acting Program: Expanding on the skills and crafts learned in the one-year program, the two-year acting program is held at our New York City campus where students increase their skills in physical characterization, movement, combat for film and character study while gaining additional skills in voiceover and dialect work, culminating in an expanded location shoot on professional grade equipment.

-- Two-Year Conservatory Musical Theatre & Film Program: Building on the fundamentals and skills learned in the One-Year Musical Theatre Program, the two-year program combines the Musical Theatre School with coursework from the Film School in order to explore and attain a mastery of movie musicals.
-In addition to the mastery of voice and movement learned in the one-year program, the second year allows students the chance to receive an education students in all facets of filmmaking, from learning how to operate a camera, light a scene, and edit a film in addition to understanding how all the different disciplines in filmmaking relate to one another.
-Building on their existing acting and singing skills, students learn how to apply their vocal instruments to successfully perform the technical, emotional, and physical work required for film acting.
+- Two-Year Conservatory Musical Theatre & Film Program: Building on the fundamentals and skills learned in the One-Year Musical Theatre Program, the two-year program combines the Musical Theatre School with coursework from the Film and Acting Schools in order for students to explore and attain a mastery of performing on-screen.
+In addition to the mastery of voice and movement learned in the one-year program, the second year allows students to gain more experience performing on stage and in front of the camera while developing their own unique style as musical theatre performers.

-- Four-Week Musical Theatre Workshop: Intended as a comprehensive introduction into the world of musical theatre, the performing art school’s four-week workshop is an intensive, full-time program designed to give students the essential skills necessary for extraordinary musical theatre performances.
-The workshop often serves as a gateway for many of the students who are so excited by the program that they go on to apply to our one- and two-year programs.
+- Four-Week Musical Theatre Workshop: Intended as a comprehensive introduction into the world of musical theatre, the Academy’s Performing Arts School's Four-Week Musical Theatre Workshop is an intensive, full-time program designed to give students the essential skills necessary for extraordinary musical theatre performances.
+The workshop often serves as a gateway for many of the students who are so excited by the program that they go on to apply to our one- and two-year musical theatre programs.